StagPython/StagPy/docs/sources/apiref/phyvars.rst

       Dictionary of scalar fields that StagPy can compute.
 Keys are the variable names, values are :class:`Varf` instances.

+   .. data:: SFIELD
+      :annotation: = {fieldvar: Varf()}

+      Dictionary of surface scalar fields output by StagYY.
+Keys are the variable names, values are :class:`Varf` instances.

    .. class:: Varr

       :class:`collections.namedtuple` whose instances hold metadata of